ashokn1230/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   5. STANDING
   6. LAYING

-## 68 Variables in the Tidy Dataset
+## All the Variables in the Final Tidy Dataset
 -"subject"
 -"activity"
 -"Time_Body_Acceleration_Mean_Xdirection"